 This outcome measure was last endorsed in 2014.
 The Committee agreed that postoperative renal failure can be reduced through improved recognition and implementation of evidence-based perioperative interventions and approaches.
 The Committee generally agreed that a performance gap exists.
-The Committee noted that the discussion regarding levels of analysis, race and risk-adjustment, and score-level validity testing methodology, also applies to this measure, but generally agreed that the reliability and validity testing results met NQF criteria.
+The Committee noted that the discussion regarding levels of analysis, race and risk adjustment, and score-level validity testing methodology, also applies to this measure, but generally agreed that the reliability and validity testing results met NQF criteria.
 The data are routinely collected, and the measure is feasible.
-The Standing Committee did not vote on the recommendation for endorsement because the Committee did not reach consensus on Use -a must-pass criterion.
+The Standing Committee did not vote on the recommendation for endorsement because the Committee did not reach consensus on Use-a must-pass criterion.
 This measure is a component of a composite measure.
-While the composite measure is reported on the STS website, performance of this individual measure is not reported.
-The Committee could not agree whether reporting the composite measure on the post-comment web meeting on May 8, 2019.
+While the composite measure is reported on the STS website, performance on this individual measure is not reported.
+The Committee could not agree whether reporting the composite met NQF's criteria for use of this component measure.
+The Committee re-voted on Usability and Use criteria at the post-comment web meeting on May 8, 2019.
+The Committee passed the measure on the Usability and Use criteria, and next voted on overall suitability of the measure, and recommended the measure for continued endorsement.

-0122 Risk-Adjusted Operative Mortality for Mitral Valve (MV) Replacement + CABG Surgery (The Society of Thoracic Surgeons): Consensus Not Reached
+0122 Risk-Adjusted Operative Mortality for Mitral Valve (MV) Replacement + CABG Surgery (The Society of Thoracic Surgeons): Recommended